STAND. COM. REP. NO. 866

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO AFFORDABLE HOUSING ON HAWAIIAN HOME LANDS,"
+"A BILL FOR AN ACT RELATING TO THE BOARD OF EDUCATION,"

-Your Committees received testimony in support of this measure from the Department of Hawaiian Home Lands, O‘ahu County Committee on Legislative Priorities of the Democratic Party of Hawai‘i, and one individual.
-Your Committees received comments on this measure from the City and County of Honolulu Department of Planning and Permitting.
+Your Committee received testimony in support of this measure from the League of Women Voters Hawaii and one individual.
+Your Committee received comments on this measure from the Board of Education and Office of Information Practices.

-As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1223, S.D.
-1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
-No. 1223, S.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 608, H.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 608, H.D.
 2.